idleberg/vite-plugin-valibot-env/README.md

 Setting this to `true` will also validate unprefixed environment variables.

 > [!TIP]
 > Vite uses a [prefix](https://vitejs.dev/config/shared-options.html#envprefix) to prevent leaking all environment variables into your code.
 The same limitation applies to the validator.
 However, there might be use cases where you want validate unprefixed environment variables as well, e.g. `HOST` and `PORT` to configure the Vite server.
-This is what this option is for.

 #### `options.transformValues`